di/talks/2023/airflow_summit_2023/talk.md

 ^ The important thing is not whether we make a tradeoff, but how we handle the issues that arise as a result

-^ If you're writing buggy code but have no system to catch, triage and fix those bugs, that's the problem.
+^ If you're writing mildly buggy code but have no system to catch, triage and fix those bugs, that's the problem.

 ^ Similarly in Python, we have made tradeoffs, but overall we have good systems to handle the side effects of those tradeoffs